-Many countries and states require a pre-trip Covid test (here’s how to get a quick one), and you won’t be allowed in without proof of a negative result.
+Many countries and states require a pre-trip Covid test (here’s how to get a quick one), and you won’t be allowed in without proof of a negative result—even if you’ve been vaccinated, in some cases.
 But it’s not as easy as showing up with a piece of paper.
-Each destination has different requirements and processes, and travelers have been running into unexpected complications that torpedo their trips.
-Such complications can be avoided by using the right WOW List destination specialist—someone who knows the nitty-gritty of what’s needed for your destination and knows the local options that will make your life so much easier—but some travelers are determined to try to troubleshoot on their own.
-So here are the seven most common Covid-testing snafus that are currently tripping up travelers—and how to avoid them:
+Each destination has different requirements and processes, and travelers can run into unexpected complications that torpedo their trips.
+Such complications can be avoided by booking your trip through the right WOW List destination specialist—someone who knows the nitty-gritty of what’s needed for your destination and knows the local options that will make your life so much easier.
+We have plenty of first-hand reviews from travelers who’ve taken recent trips with their help, but we know that some people are determined to try to troubleshoot on their own.
+So here are the most common Covid-testing snafus that are currently tripping up travelers—and how to avoid them:

 Your test wasn’t taken within the required time frame.